glorydoto/DOTA-2-MOD-Master/README.md

 <b>CHANGELOG</b></div>

 v2.9.7
--Improved Material File Extractor.
+- Improved Material File Extractor.
--Improved Camera Distance Detection.
+- Improved Camera Distance Detection.
--Added a Feature at Handy Injection Section >>> Used Items SubSection >>> Options: "Extract Particle Effects?"
+- Added a Feature at Handy Injection Section >>> Used Items SubSection >>> Options: "Extract Particle Effects?"
 	- Using this feature, you can now set wether you want to extract the particle effects of a certain cosmetic item
 	- Example: To disable Rubick's Magus Cyper Arcana's affecting other hero's ability effects, Set "Extract Particle Effects?" = "No".